mLaSDI: Multi-stage latent space dynamics identification: Introduction

 Another approach is to use non-intrusive reduced-order models, which are purely data-driven.
 These approaches develop ROMs without any knowledge of the underlying PDE.
-However, many non-intrusive approaches lack interpretability, which makes generalizing results beyond the training data difficult.
+Yet, many non-intrusive approaches lack interpretability, which makes it difficult to generalize results beyond the training regime.
 This is the main motivation for the reduced-order modeling framework introduced by \citet{Fries2022}, Latent Space Dynamics Identification (LaSDI).
-LaSDI trains an autoencoder which learns interpretable dynamics of the compressed data by applying Sparse Identification of Nonlinear Dynamics (SINDy) \cite{Brunton2016} in the latent space.
-LaSDI uses SINDy to learn ODEs for every input parameter in the training data, and then interpolates these ODEs for an unseen training parameter.
-Since its inception, there have been several improvements and variations to the LaSDI algorithm.
-For example, developments include simultaneous training of the autoencoder and SINDy with residual-based active learning \cite{He2023}, the introduction of Gaussian Processes (GPs) to interpolate for SINDy coefficients \cite{Bonneville2024}, implementations the weak form of SINDy to deal with noisy data \cite{He2025, Tran2024}, and implementing physical constraints in the latent space \cite{Park2024}.
-While LaSDI and its variants have been successfully applied to a wide range of problems, there remains significant room for improvement.
-In particular, LaSDI often requires autoencoders to balance accurate data reconstruction with enforcing prescribed latent dynamics, an inherently conflicting objective.
-This compromise can lead to poor reconstructions and inaccurate predictions for unseen parameters.
-Additionally, training these models can be computationally expensive, often requiring large autoencoders and extensive hyperparameter tuning to achieve acceptable performance.
+LaSDI trains an autoencoder and learns interpretable dynamics of the compressed data by applying Sparse Identification of Nonlinear Dynamics (SINDy) \cite{Brunton2016} in the latent space.
+By interpolating the learned ODE coefficients, LaSDI enables rapid predictions for unseen parameter values.
+Since its inception, there have been several improvements and variations to the LaSDI algorithm \cite{Bonneville2024,He2023,He2025,Park2024,Tran2024,he2025thermodynamically,chung2025latent,he2022certified,brown2023data}.
+For example, developments include simultaneous training of the autoencoder and SINDy with residual-based active learning \cite{He2023}, the introduction of Gaussian Processes (GPs) to interpolate for SINDy coefficients \cite{Bonneville2024}, implementations of weak-form SINDy to deal with noisy data \cite{He2025, Tran2024}, and implementing physical constraints in the latent space \cite{Park2024,he2025thermodynamically}.

+Despite these advances, a fundamental tension remains: the autoencoder must simultaneously reconstruct training data accurately and produce latent trajectories that satisfy the prescribed ODE structure.
+These competing objectives may compromise both reconstruction quality and predictive accuracy, particularly for complex or high-frequency dynamics.
+There is a well-known spectral bias of neural networks toward low frequencies \cite{rahaman19a,Wang2024,xu2020}, which is exacerbated by imposing smooth latent dynamics on our autoencoder.
+In practice, achieving acceptable performance with LaSDI may require large autoencoders and extensive hyperparameter tuning.